mborgerson/wiki-export/wiki/APU.md

 As the envelope counter runs at a fixed clock speed, it is independent of the voice pitch and duration.

-If the Volume Envelope hits the zero level during release, DirectSound already deletes the voice, regardless of the Filter Envelope.
+If the Amplitude Envelope hits the zero level during release, DirectSound already deletes the voice, regardless of the Filter Envelope.

 The sustain level can be changed during playback.
 Also the attack register can be changed to a lower value while the counter is counting